0xs34n/starknet.js-account/README.md

 This tutorial will walk you through the process of creating a StarkNet account throught Starknet.js.

-## Source Code
+## What's new?

-Deploying accounts now require fees as of 0.10.2.
+Deploying accounts now **require fees** as of StarkNet v0.10.2.

 Therefore, the process of creating an account is as follows:

 1. Calculate the account contract address before hand.
 2. Send some funds to the account contract address.